27th Aug 2010 Author: Robert Machin

 • Undertaking a Bid, No-Bid Analysis will help you to allocate your resources where they can be most effective.

-The idea of being selective about your customers is one that has been a topic amongst marketing professionals for a long time.
+The idea of being selective about your customers is one that has been a topic amongst marketing professionals for a long time, not least in the world of advertising.
 A Bid, No-Bid Analysis can help you to avoid wasted resources now and even greater challenges in the future.

 Can We Afford Our Customers?